-One of the two cough phenotypes that the present model identified (phenotype A) was associated with reduced lung function, increased bronchial responsiveness and a significantly higher risk of later wheeze compared with asymptomatics and to children belonging to the other cough phenotype (fig. 3).
-The statistical model therefore appears to have identified, within the large group of children with nonspecific cough, a group which exhibits features of a condition called "cough-variant asthma".
-It is clear that lumping together all children with chronic cough under this term leads to an overdiagnosis of asthma [7].
-The present multidimensional approach could help to single out a subgroup of children who might indeed profit from asthma treatment.
+One of the two cough phenotypes which our model identified (phenotype A) was associated with reduced lung function, increased bronchial responsiveness and a significantly higher risk of later wheeze compared to asymptomatics and to children belonging to the other cough phenotype (Figure 3).
+The statistical model therefore appears to have identified, within the large group of children with non-specific cough, a group which exhibits features of a condition called "cough-variant asthma".
+It is clear that "lumping" together all children with chronic cough under this term leads to an over-diagnosis of asthma [8].
+The present multidimensional approach might help to single out a subgroup of children who might indeed profit from asthma treatment.